Rev. Ben Kreider

 1:15-5:00 Activity time- contests, tubing, game room, gym (Snack bar, store and coffee shop open)

 5:30 Dinner- Cafeteria

-7:00 Singing and sharing with Matt and Joe-Sawmill Auditorium; Group sharing time, discussion, and snacks
+7:00 Singing and sharing with Dave and Ben-Sawmill Auditorium; Group sharing time, discussion, and snacks

 9:30 Game room, gym, tubing, and snacks